rebeccahammm/Hyper-heuristics-for-the-Location-Routing-Problem/README.md

     instance_generation(seed,osm_file, sup_range,dep_range, oh_range,nh_range, pt_range,vt_range,instype,distype,key="")

 generates one instance with given ranges for size.
 Ranges are given in list format.
--sup_range= number of supplier range
+- sup_range= number of supplier range
--dep_range= number of depot range
+- dep_range= number of depot range
--oh_range= number of old hub range
+- oh_range= number of old hub range
--nh_range= number of new hub range
+- nh_range= number of new hub range
--pt_range= number of product type range
+- pt_range= number of product type range
--vt_range= number of vehicle type range
+- vt_range= number of vehicle type range
 Instype
 - if equal 1: creates instances where demands are less then supplier capacities and vehicle capcity chosen from 3 options
 - if equal 2: creates instances where demands are less then supplier capacities and vehicle capcity chosen from intergers in range